-Namely, I request that you please join each session punctually, prepared to share your informed questions, impressions and interpretations of the current week's materials.
+Class Comportment: Please join each session punctually, prepared to share your informed questions, impressions, and interpretations of the current week's materials.
 Also, kindly turn cell phones to silent for the duration of our class meetings.
 You are welcome to use laptops or tablets to take notes but not to reference or take part in activities unrelated to the course.
-If at all possible, please do not leave the zoom room before the session's scheduled end time.
-But if you must leave early, simply send me a private note in the zoom chat.
+If, at all possible, please do not leave before the session's scheduled end time.

-Attendance during the pandemic: So I can keep a record and give you credit for attendance, please write your name in the zoom chat at the beginning of each session and then again at the end of the class.
+Attendance: You can read the official UF Attendance Policy HERE.
 If you must miss a session, please inform me ahead of time (or as soon as possible) and provide appropriate documentation.
 In such cases you are responsible for contacting a classmate to obtain notes on materials and topics covered while away.